-Recent symphonic work has included debuts with the BBC Philharmonic Orchestra at the BBC Proms, London Philharmonic Orchestra, BBC Symphony Orchestra, Tokyo Symphony Orchestra, Royal Philharmonic Orchestra, Orchestre Philharmonique de Radio France, Deutsche Radio Philharmonie, BBC Concert Orchestra and Detroit Symphony Orchestra amongst others.
+Recent symphonic highlights include concerts with Swedish Radio Symphony Orchestra, BBC Philharmonic Orchestra, Orchestre National de Lille, Orquesta Filarmónica de Gran Canaria, Tokyo Metropolitan Orchestra, Royal Philharmonic Orchestra, Orchestre Philharmonique de Radio France, Deutsche Radio Philharmonie, Tokyo Symphony Orchestra, St. Petersburg Symphony Orchestra and Detroit Symphony Orchestra amongst others.

 The Guardian, July 2022

-'Glassberg conducts with irresistible panache, and there’s some fabulously detailed playing from the Orchestra of the Age of Enlightenment.
-Immensely enjoyable, and the best Don Pasquale I’ve ever heard.'
+"Glassberg conducts with irresistible panache, and there’s some fabulously detailed playing from the Orchestra of the Age of Enlightenment.
+Immensely enjoyable, and the best Don Pasquale I’ve ever heard."

 Bachtrack, February 2022

-'If there's a reason to see this revival, it's for conductor Ben Glassberg who drew out a truly glorious performance from the ENO Orchestra.
+"If there's a reason to see this revival, it's for conductor Ben Glassberg who drew out a truly glorious performance from the ENO Orchestra.
 He's a natural fit for this repertoire, with just the right amount of rubato to avoid sounding sentimental.
-I've rarely heard the orchestra sound this luxuriant…Let’s hope ENO brings him back.'
+I've rarely heard the orchestra sound this luxuriant…Let’s hope ENO brings him back."